AlgebraicJulia/Decapodes.jl/docs/src/calibrate/calibration.md

 In order to set up the inverse problem, we first need our model and some reference data.
 So, we'll set up the 2D glacial flow model and get some data from it.
 In this case we'll be fitting our model parameters to data from the model itself.
 In general the data we want to fit to will not be from the model, but for demonstration purposes this works well.

 ``` @example Calibration
+using ADTypes
+using BenchmarkTools
+using CairoMakie
 using Catlab
 using CombinatorialSpaces
+using ComponentArrays
+using Decapodes
 using DiagrammaticEquations
-using Decapodes
-using CairoMakie
-using ComponentArrays
-using GeometryBasics: Point2, Point3
 using JLD2
 using LinearAlgebra
 using MLStyle
+using NaNMath
+using Optim
+using Optimization
+using Optimization
+using OptimizationOptimJL
 using OrdinaryDiffEq
+using SciMLSensitivity
 using SparseArrays
-using Statistics
-using BenchmarkTools
 using SparseConnectivityTracer
 using SparseMatrixColorings
-using ADTypes
-using NaNMath
-using Optimization
-using SciMLSensitivity
-using Optimization
-using OptimizationOptimJL
+using Sparspak
-using Optim
+using Statistics
-Point2D = Point2{Float64}
-Point3D = Point3{Float64}

 halfar_eq2 = @decapode begin
     h::Form0